Locally Markov walks on finite graphs

-The rotor walk $(X_n)_n\in\N$ is a deterministic example of a locally Markov walk, as the only information needed to perform a step is the current location of the walker and the rotor at this location, which encodes the last action performed by the walker at this location.
-Hence, for each $\ell\in C_m$, the local chain $L^{\ell}$ at $\ell$ is a deterministic walk on $\{\ell-1,\ell+1\}$ with transition matrix $ $. $\diamondsuit$ \end{example}
+The rotor walk $(X_n)_{n\in\N}$ is a deterministic example of a locally Markov walk, as the only information needed to perform a step is the current location of the walker and the rotor at this location.
+For each $\ell\in C_m$, the local chain $L^{\ell}$ at $\ell$ is a deterministic walk on $\{\ell-1,\ell+1\}$ with transition $ $. \end{example}

-\begin{example}\normalfont \textbf{p-walks as introduced in \cite{p-walk} on $\Z$} are another class of locally Markov walks that generalize rotor walks, in which at each time step the probability of the rotor being broken is $p\in(0,1)$.
-That is, a p-walk evolves as a rotor walk with probability $p$ (i.e.~the walker changes the rotor configuration to the other neighbor and then it moves to this neighbor), and with complementary probability $1-p$ the rotor does not work and the walker moves to the neighbor the rotor is pointing at.
-Thus for each $\ell\in\Z$, the local chain $L^{\ell}$ at $\ell$ is a Markov chain over $\{\ell-1,\ell+1\}$ that stays at $\ell-1$ (respectively $\ell+1$) with probability $1-p$ and moves from $\ell-1$ to $\ell+1$ and from $\ell+1$ to $\ell-1$ with probability $p$. $\diamondsuit$\end{example}
+\begin{example} \normalfont \textbf{$p$-walks \cite{p-walk} on $\Z$} are locally Markov walks that generalize rotor walks, in which at each time step the probability of the rotor being broken is $p\in(0,1)$.
+So a $p$-walk evolves as a rotor walk with probability $p$, and with probability $1-p$ the rotor does not work and the walker moves to the neighbor the rotor is pointing at.
+Thus for each $\ell\in\Z$, the local chain $L^{\ell}$ at $\ell$ is a Markov chain with state space $\{\ell-1,\ell+1\}$ that stays at $\ell-1$ (respectively $\ell+1$) with probability $1-p$ and moves from $\ell-1$ to $\ell+1$ and from $\ell+1$ to $\ell-1$ with probability $p$. \end{example}